The Stihl SH 56 C-E is a 3-in-1 blower/vacuum/mulcher delivering 412 CFM at 159 MPH. It features a 2-cycle 27.2cc engine. (Read full specs)

 Overview of the Stihl SH 56 C-E

-- Power: The SH 56 C-E gas-powered blower, manufactured by Stihl, is rated for a max air volume of 412 cubic feet per minute (CFM) and a max air speed of 159 MPH.
+- Power: The Stihl SH 56 C-E is a gas-powered blower with a maximum air volume rating of 412 cubic feet per minute (CFM) and an air speed of 159 miles per hour (MPH).

 - Engine: This blower's 2-Mix engine has a displacement specification of 27.2cc.
 Since this is a 2-stroke engine, it’s important to remember that the SH 56 C-E cannot run on gasoline alone.
 The fuel must be mixed with an appropriate ratio of gasoline and oil in order for it to function properly (for this Stihl model, this ratio is 50:1).
 You can find more information about Stihl's 2-Mix engine technology below.